| |

 6) Sensory Bins

-Sensory play is one of the best activities to help with cognitive growth.
-As children play using their 5 senses, they are developing nerve connections within their brain and body.
-Research actually shows that as the sensory experience gets richer (using multiple senses at a time), their patterns for learning, thought, and creativity are greater.
+As children play using their 5 senses, they develop nerve connections within their brain and body.
+Research shows that as the sensory experience gets richer (using multiple senses at a time), their learning, thought, and creativity patterns are greater.

-Through sensory play, children also learn how to interact and maneuver different types of objects and matter.
+During sensory play, children also learn how to interact and maneuver different types of objects and matter.
 If they want to get sand from one container to the other, they have to problem-solve, plan, and implement their strategy to achieve their desired goal.

 7) Arts and Crafts

-The importance of arts and crafts in cognitive development shouldn’t be underestimated.
-As children work on creative projects, they are exercising different skills such as critical thinking, problem-solving, and decision-making to achieve the outcome they want.
+When children work on creative projects, they exercise many skills like planning and decision-making to achieve the outcome they want.

 Having a toddler-safe art box with finger paints, washable markers, paper, and playdough is a great way to encourage creativity, and help your toddler develop those important cognitive skills.